dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

 df = expr.execute()
 ```

-By utilizing Python UDFs in DuckDB with Ibis, you can seamlessly incorporate machine learning models and perform predictions directly within your Ibis code and SQL queries.
+By utilizing Python UDFs in DataMiner with Ibis, you can seamlessly incorporate machine learning models and perform predictions directly within your Ibis code and SQL queries.
 The example demonstrates how to predict taxi fare costs based on distance using a PyTorch model, showcasing the integration of machine learning capabilities within DuckDB's SQL environment driven by Ibis.

 ## Benchmarks